commercialhaskell/stack/doc/faq.md

         ...
     ~~~

-    When you run `stack build`, you can set the `STACK_YAML` environment variable to
+    When you run `stack build`, you can set the `STACK_YAML` environment
-    indicate which build plan to use.
-On Unix-like operating systems command:
+    variable to indicate which build plan to use.
+Command:

+    === "Unix-like"

     ~~~bash
     stack build  # builds using the default stack.yaml